flox/nixexprs/docs/builders.md

 - All binaries or other outputs declared by the Perl package, e.g. by `install_script` in `Makefile.PL`

 #### Versions
 Perl packages declared with this function in `./perlPackages` are version-agnostic.
-See [version agnosticism](version-agnosticism.md) for more info on version-agnostic definitions.
+See [package sets](package-sets.md) for more info on version-agnostic definitions.
 This means:
 - The channel result will contain this package for all supported Perl versions
 - The builder automatically uses the correct Perl version